POM: Prescription only medicine

 The effects of growth hormone on recovery were studied in two placebo-controlled clinical trials involving 522 adult patients who were critically ill due to complications following open heart or abdominal surgery, multiple accidental trauma, or who were having acute respiratory failure.
 Mortality was higher (41.9% versus 19.3%) among growth hormone-treated patients (doses 5.3-8mg/day) compared to those receiving placebo.
 The safety of continuing growth hormone in patients receiving replacement doses for approved indications who concurrently develop these illnesses has not been established.
 Therefore, the potential benefit of treatment continuation in patients having acute critical illnesses should be weighed against the potential risks.

-Depending on dose and route of administration, oestrogen therapy may affect the response to growth hormone treatment.
-Higher doses of growth hormone may be required to achieve an equivalent increase in serum IGF-I in women, as compared to men, especially in women receiving oral oestrogen replacement.
-If a change of the route of oestrogen administration (oral to transdermal or vice versa) is made, growth hormone should be newly titrated (see section 4.5).
+If a woman taking somatropin begins oral oestrogen therapy, the dose of somatropin may need to be increased to maintain the serum IGF-1 levels within the normal age-appropriate range.
+Conversely, if a woman on somatropin discontinues oral oestrogen therapy, the dose of somatropin may need to be reduced to avoid excess of growth hormone and/or side effects (see section 4.5).
+If a change of the route of oestrogen administration (oral to transdermal or vice versa) is made, growth hormone should be newly titrated.
 An increasing sensitivity to growth hormone (expressed as change in serum IGF-I per growth hormone dose) over time may be observed, particularly in men.

 Unless patients with Prader-Willi syndrome also have a diagnosis of growth hormone deficiency, Humatrope is not indicated for the treatment of patients who have growth failure due to genetically confirmed Prader-Willi syndrome.